 ODBE expects schools to recognise their foundation as places primarily intended for the education of the 'poor of the parish'.
 This is in line with the work of The Sutton Trust and the Fair School Admissions campaign.
 Consequently, ODBE expects catchment/designated area to be prioritised in any oversubscription criteria.

 Schools 'designated as having a religious character' must take account of and reflect any guidance from the Diocese when constructing 'faith-based admissions arrangements'.
-If a school does not follow this guidance, there should be a written statement saying why it has disregarded it.

 In this guidance, the term 'school' is used to refer to any school or academy.